tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/TKE 标准集群指南/网络管理/VPC-CNI 模式/Pod 直接绑定弹性公网 IP 使用说明_intl_en.md

 This field prevents the active outbound traffic of Pods within the IP range from SNAT.
 If a larger IP range is entered, no SNAT will be performed for Pods within the range.
 Proceed with caution.

-### Adjusting the priorities of NAT gateways and EIPs
+### Adjusting the priority levels of NAT gateways and EIPs
 If the NAT gateway is configured for the VPC of the cluster, make sure that the configurations are correct as instructed in [Adjusting the Priorities of NAT Gateways and EIPs](https://intl.cloud.tencent.com/document/product/1015/32734); otherwise, the active outbound traffic of the Pod may prefer NAT gateways over EIPs.

 ## Retaining and Reclaiming of an EIP